Building Teacher Content Knowledge in Mathematics

 A new SEDL video series is helping demystify the Common Core State Standards for mathematics.
 As states began to implement these standards, education leaders realized the need to provide math teachers with support on content they may not have covered before.
-In response to state requests for assistance, SEDL’s Southeast Comprehensive Center is collaborating with education leaders to develop this video series, which continues to expand.
-Each video explains one math standard, with a focus on grades K–8.
+In response to state requests for assistance, SEDL’s Southeast Comprehensive Center collaborated with education leaders to develop this video series.
+Each video explains one math standard.
 Simple language clarifies the standard's meaning, and examples and illustrations deepen understanding.
 The short videos, ranging from 5 to 20 minutes, are available online free of charge.
 SECC states are using the videos in professional development sessions, and the response has been extremely positive, with the video website averaging more than 2,000 visits monthly.
 Read more

 Southeast Comprehensive Center (SECC): The SECC works with the state education agencies of Alabama, Georgia, Mississippi, North Carolina, and South Carolina to build their capacity to support districts and schools in meeting student achievement goals, including achievement in math Work varies by state.

 Texas Comprehensive Center (TXCC): The TXCC works with the Texas Education Agency and the state’s 20 regional education service centers to build their capacity to support districts and schools in meeting student achievement goals, including achievement in math.

-Center for High-Performing Schools: Through our Center, SEDL builds the capacity of district and school leaders and educators to improve teaching and align curriculum, instruction, and assessment to national and state standards.
+Center for High-Performing Schools: Through the Center for High-Performing Schools, SEDL builds the capacity of district and school leaders and educators to improve teaching and align curriculum, instruction, and assessment to national and state standards.